Howard de Walden Estate: Property

 The main portion of the Marylebone Estate purchased by the Duke of Newcastle in 1711 covered 203 acres and so it remained until the twentieth century.
-Various factors, including an infamous legal dispute with John Lewis 1900-1911, led to retraction of the estate in the inter-war period.
+Various factors, including an infamous legal dispute with John Lewis 1900–1911, led to retraction of the estate in the inter-war period.
 A scheme granting 999 year leases to tenants, which effectively allowed enfranchisement, led to the loss of properties between Wigmore Street and Oxford Street.
 This together with the sale in 1925 of 40 acres on the eastern part of the estate to the Sir John Ellerman's Audley Trust (now owned by the Langham Estate) had the effect of reducing the size of the estate by half.
 Leasehold enfranchisements allowed under late twentieth century legislation continue to chip away at the original estate.

 Howard de Walden Estate Map 2020 comprising 92 acres.

 The Howard de Walden Estate now extends to 95 acres in which it holds the freehold to over 800 properties.
 The buildings on the estate fall into five categories – medical, residential, office, retail/restaurant and education.
 Properties are let on long- and short-term market rent leases, with 2,200 active lease agreements in 2018.
 The main area today extends from Marylebone Road in the north to Wigmore Street in the south, and from Hallam Street in the east to Marylebone High Street in the west.

-In the 1990s the company took steps to revitalise the Marylebone High Street, adding new shops including Conran department store and Waitrose supermarket.
+In the 1990s the company took steps to revitalise the Marylebone High Street, adding new shops including The Conran Shop department store and Waitrose supermarket.
 This accompanied a drive to buy back the leases to shops on the High Street with a view to creating a more attractive shopping destination.
 Two further initiatives were taken in the early 21st century: the creation of healthcare hub the Harley Street Health District and the launch of Marylebone Village as a retail and leisure destination.